The future of war: James Stavridis on China, Russia, and the biggest security threats to the US

 Technology is rapidly changing how modern wars are being fought, and the United States needs to reevaluate its national security priorities to adapt.
 Former NATO Supreme Allied Commander, Admiral James Stavridis, joins Ian Bremmer on the GZERO World Podcast to discuss the transformation of war, China’s calculus in Taiwan, and the biggest threats facing the US, both inside the border and abroad.
 Stavridis warns China is still intent on pursuing its expansionist goals and territorial claims in the South China Sea.
 He also thinks President Xi Jinping may be looking at Russia’s stalled Ukraine invasion, as well as the global reaction to it, and wondering whether military action in Taiwan is in China’s best interest.
 Stavridis predicts a “new triad” of warfare–unmanned systems, artificial intelligence, and cyber special forces–will lead to armies around the world will shift their focus from personnel and artillery to unmanned systems and AI.
 While it will lead to reduced costs for traditional militaries, it’s also empowering terrorist groups and malefactors in an increasingly high-stakes game of asymmetrical warfare.
 Stavridis’ newest book, The Restless Wave, is out October 8.

-(This post is republished from YouTube.)
+(This post is republished from the YouTube channel of GZERO Media.)